What is Sidechain Compression?

-There are occasions where you could find that there’s an unacceptable tradeoff between crafting string pads and related sounds to sound appropriately full, spectacular and thick, and preserving them from obscuring different elements.
+There are occasions where you could find that there’s an unacceptable tradeoff between crafting string pads and related sounds to sound appropriately full, spectacular, and thick, and preserving them from obscuring different elements.

-In these circumstances, you may slap a compressor onto the instrument in question, and use sidechain compression to set off that compressor every time the instrument it’s masking it makes an appearance.
+In these circumstances, you may slap a compressor onto the instrument in question, and use sidechain compression to set off that compressor every time the instrument it’s masking makes an appearance.

 This way, you can provide supporting sounds the expansive feel they deserve, and likewise let a fleeting instrumental component poke through, whether or not it’s an arpeggiated guitar, a busy bassline, or the crack of a snare.